Linuxfabrik/monitoring-plugins/check-plugins/deb-versionlock/README.md

 * `--match` and `--ignore` filter on the package name, not on the version the package is held at
 * A package that is held but no longer installed is reported with the version `not installed`.
 The hold survives the removal and applies again as soon as the package comes back.
 * A held package of a foreign architecture is reported the way APT names it, with the architecture qualifier attached (`libgcc-s1:i386`). `--match` and `--ignore` see that name as well.
 * `--check-pinning` is off by default because a pin is also used legitimately to give a repository like backports a priority of its own.
-A stanza with `Package: *` sets such a repository-wide priority and is never reported, since it holds no individual package.
+A stanza with `Package: *` sets such an archive-wide priority and is never reported, since it holds no individual package.
+* With `--check-pinning`, a preferences file APT refuses gets a line of its own and raises WARN.
+APT gives up on such a file at the offending stanza and then fails every run, so the host cannot install or upgrade anything until it is fixed.

 **Data Collection:**

 * Runs `apt-mark showhold` for the held packages
 * Runs `dpkg-query` for those packages to report the version each hold pins the host to
-* `--check-pinning` additionally reads the pin stanzas from `/etc/apt/preferences` and `/etc/apt/preferences.d/*`, restricted to the files APT itself reads there: extension `.pref` or none, no leading dot.
-A `.dpkg-old` or `.bak` copy left behind by an upgrade pins nothing and is not reported.
+* `--check-pinning` additionally reads the pin stanzas from `/etc/apt/preferences` and `/etc/apt/preferences.d/*`, restricted to what APT itself applies

+APT's own rules decide what counts as a pin in force, so the check follows them exactly:

+* A `.dpkg-old` or `.bak` copy left behind by an upgrade, and any other file name APT skips in `preferences.d`, is not read at all.
+* A stanza without a `Pin`, or with a pin type APT does not understand, pins nothing and is skipped, while the rest of the file still applies.
+* A stanza with no `Package` header, with a missing, zero or out-of-range `Pin-Priority`, or with `Pin-Priority: never` on a named package, is one APT refuses.
+It applies the stanzas before it, abandons the file there, and fails.
+The check reports it the same way.
+* A `Pin-Priority` carrying trailing characters, such as `1001abc`, is a priority of 1001 to APT, not a typo it rejects.
+* A line starting with whitespace continues the field above it, so a `Package` header may span several lines.

 Neither command needs root, and neither touches the network or refreshes the package cache.